rust-lang/rfcs/text/0000-macro-expansion-for-macro-input.md

 }
 ```

-Once `eager_2!` expands, `non_eager!` will be eligible to be expanded in scope `S1` and `m!` will be eligible to be expanded in `S2`.
+Once `eager_2!` expands, `non_eager!` will be eligible to be expanded in scope `S1` and `m!` will be eligible to be expanded in `S2` (with `S2` a child of `S1`, and `S1` a child of the root `S0`).
 Since `m!` is currently unresolvable, it gets put on the `S2` waiting queue and `non_eager!` will be expanded instead.
 This provides the definition of `m!` in `S1`, which resolves the call in `S2`, and the expansion continues.

 ### Handling non-expanding attributes

-Built-in attributes and custom derive attributes usually don't have expansion defintions.
+Built-in attributes and custom derive attributes usually don't have expansion definitions.
 A macro author should be guaranteed that once an eager macro expansion step has completed, any attributes present are non-expanding.

 # Drawbacks